Hospital Records: Hospitality

-Subsidiaries
+Sublabels and subsidiaries

 Soulvent Records

 In May 2020, Hospital Records first showed interest to support Drum-and-bass label Soulvent Records.
 In June 2022, it was announced that the label will join Hospital as an imprint.

 Songs in the Key of Knife

 Working in partnership with long-established music publishers Fairwood Music Ltd, Nichion Inc and Westbury Music Ltd, Songs in the Key Of Knife makes every effort to develop the careers of both established and emerging writers whilst maximising the potential of their works.
+The artists signed to these publishing deals may or may not be directly affiliated with Hospital Records.

 Clinic Talent

 In 2015 Hospital created its in-house booking agency, Clinic Talent.
 Clinic Talent manages bookings for a range of DJs, MCs, and live acts, some signed to Hospital and some from other labels.
 Acts include Hospital CEO London Elektricity.
 Clinic Talent is managed by Blu Mar Ten.

 MedSchool

 In 2006, an imprint particularly designed for newcomers was set up, some of which were S.P.Y., Keeno and Etherwood.
 The label ceased operations in 2019.